Caterina Valente: Life and career

 Woody Herman, Danny Kaye, Dean Martin, Claus Ogerman, and Edmundo Ros.
 Recordings remained rare because of conflicting rights of labels.

-In 1970, Valente appeared in the Royal Variety Performance at the London Palladium singing "Before the Parade Passes By" and "The Breeze and I".
-In Germany she performed in more than 100 television shows such as Musik ist Trumpf, also as presenter of the series Circus, Circus, and in her show Wünsche, die ich mir erfülle from 1981.
-Bravo, Catrin, a show in German on the occasion of her 50th anniversary on stage in 1986, was seen by c.
-17 million people.
+In 1970 Valente appeared in the Royal Variety Performance at the London Palladium singing "Before the Parade Passes By" and "The Breeze and I".
+In Germany she performed on more than 100 television shows (such as Musik ist Trumpf), presented the series Circus, Circus, and hosted her own show Wünsche, die ich mir erfülle from 1981.
+Bravo, Catrin, a 1986 show in German marking her 50th anniversary on stage, was seen by about 17 million people.

 A briglia sciolta, an Italian jazz CD recorded in 1989 and re-released in later years under the titles Fantastica and Platinum deluxe, was her best-selling CD worldwide.
-In 2001, she released a new album, Girltalk, with harpist Catherine Michel.
+In 2001 she released a new album, Girltalk, with harpist Catherine Michel.
 Valente retired in 2003.

-In 2019, her hit song from 1959 "Bongo Cha Cha Cha" was included in the soundtrack of Spider-Man: Far from Home, directed by Jon Watts, becoming viral and rising to new popularity.
-In 2021, the song went viral on social media platform TikTok, thanks to its use for a trend that has collected over 250 million views, started from Latin countries and South America, and then popularized also in Italy and Germany.
+In 2019 her hit song from 1959, "Bongo Cha Cha Cha", was included on the soundtrack of Spider-Man: Far from Home (directed by Jon Watts), becoming viral and rising to new popularity.
+In 2021 the song went viral on social media platform TikTok, thanks to its use in a video trend that has amassed over 250 million views.
+The trend originated from Latin countries and South America and then became popular in Italy and Germany.

 Personal life

 Valente was first married to the German juggler Gerd Scholz from 1951 to 1971.
-He was also her manager; she gave birth to a son in 1958.
-Her second husband was the pianist Roy Budd; she gave birth to a son in 1974.
-She had two sons.
+He was also her manager.
+They had a son in 1958.

+Her second husband was the pianist Roy Budd, with whom she had one son.

-Valente died at home in Lugano, Switzerland, on 9 September 2024, at the age of 93.
+Valente died at home in Lugano, Switzerland, on 9 September 2024 at the age of 93.